Maximize success with small business B2B lead management strategies

 Your CRM should give you one reliable view of every lead: who they are, what company they work for, which pages they visited, and which emails they opened.
 That means robust contact and account management, transparent pipeline tracking, and reporting that highlights fundamental conversion rates by stage and by source.

-Tailoring counts more than extensive feature sets.
-You have custom fields for things like industry, deal size, or qualification score, and you can tweak stages and workflows without employing a consultant.
-For instance, if your process includes ‘technical review’ or ‘pilot project,’ that should show up as actual stages with tasks and SLAs, not notes hidden in comments.
+Fit matters more than a long feature list.
+You need custom fields for things like industry, deal size, or qualification score, and you should be able to adjust stages and workflows without bringing in a consultant.
+If your process includes steps like ‘technical review’ or ‘pilot project,’ those should appear as real stages with tasks and SLAs, not buried in comments.

 Mobile access is not optional if you sell on calls and meetings.
 A field rep ought to be able to open the app, log a note, update a deal stage, and trigger a follow-up sequence within a minute while walking out of a meeting.